TiHAN-Hyderabad/dronecamera-stream-detection/README.md

   * Delay from server to browser url: 0.016348
 * Here client sent 267 frames in 49.264599 seconds, so 5.419 frames per second approximately.
 #### Test-2:
-* In this I kept drone at 5 meters from server and did testing.Here also I used only CPU in .yaml script.The results I got:
+* In this I kept drone at 5 meters from server and did testing.The results I got:
   - [ ] At first frame:
   * Delay from client to server: 0.160655
   * Delay from server to browser url: 0.016859